 January 13, 2011 I wanted to wait a few days before I threw my opinion in regarding the 1st and 2nd Amendment and the actions of the shooter in Tuscon.
 Too many people started to pontificate with in hours of this horrible tragedy.
 The rhetoric has been visceral and dividing of this nation.

-Regarding the First Amendment–
+Regarding the First Amendment

-Regarding the Second Amendment–
+Regarding the Second Amendment

 I found a quote that best describes not only this situation regarding gun ownership but my feelings on the subject as well.
 I am a strong proponent of the 2nd Amendment and feel that this right should and shall never be infringed upon.

 “Laws that forbid the carrying of arms… disarm only those who are neither inclined nor determined to commit crimes… Such laws make things worse for the assaulted and better for the assailants; they serve rather to encourage than to prevent homicides, for an unarmed man may be attacked with greater confidence than an armed man.”

-Not all of these Items I have listed are what our leaders consider traditionally part of “Right to bear arms” However, they are among many items that have been used as both weapons for self defense and weapons for violence against our citizens.
+Not all of these items I have listed are what our leaders consider traditionally part of “Right to bear arms.”
+However, they are among many items that have been used as both weapons for self defense and weapons for violence against our citizens.
 These facts bring me to my last point.

 There is no such thing as a “deranged weapon”

 To name a few, the assassinations of President Lincoln and President John F. Kennedy, Senator Robert Kennedy, Rev. Martin Luther King, the attempted assassination of Gov. George Wallace, the bombing of the federal building in Oklahoma City, the Fort Hood Shootings and our most horrific event, September 11th and our day of true terror.

 These motivations could not be found rooted within politics, Right or Left, Conservative or Liberal, or in direct relation to our freedoms granted to us by our constitution.
 They are foreign to the rational mind.
 They are an offense to our moral compass and and our knowledge of right from wrong.
 They are born out of mental illness, sociopathic tendencies, paranoid delusion and disconnection with society.
-Why did Jeffry Dahmer do what he did?
-Only our Psychological professionals can come close to answering that question. but will they ever truly know?

 Through no regulation or revoking of our rights will we find comfort.
 We are a free nation because we are an armed nation.
 We also must use our First Amendment rights for truth just as strongly as we do for opinion. “

 I received many responses to this note, but one stood out as the most telling.
 They are the words of just one American who’s feelings and concern’s should be heard.
-I won’t reveal their name but I must share their comment:
+I won’t reveal their name, but I must share their comment:

-those of you who have read my comments on other posts already know my position on this issue…i have another thing to add as well…a few years ago samson alabama (my hometown) was the site of alabamas largest shootings…i watched family members, friends and coworkers get killed by micheal mcclendon…the one thing i do know is if i or any number of the hundreds of law abiding citizens that was present during the shootings were armed, that shooting would have been stopped long before it spanned 3 cities and 2 counties…he was able to continue the shooting spree because he was the only one armed and it took the police several minutes to resond…even then he was on the move and they were playing catch up to where he had been…he wasnt expecting anyone to return fire and by the time the police caught up with him 9 people were killed before he took his own life…if just 1 armed citizen could have intervened the result would be quite different…July 27, 2011 (For information on the Geneva county killings look here)
+“those of you who have read my comments on other posts already know my position on this issue…i have another thing to add as well…a few years ago samson alabama (my hometown) was the site of alabamas largest shootings…i watched family members, friends and coworkers get killed by micheal mcclendon…the one thing i do know is if i or any number of the hundreds of law abiding citizens that was present during the shootings were armed, that shooting would have been stopped long before it spanned 3 cities and 2 counties…he was able to continue the shooting spree because he was the only one armed and it took the police several minutes to resond…even then he was on the move and they were playing catch up to where he had been…he wasnt expecting anyone to return fire and by the time the police caught up with him 9 people were killed before he took his own life…if just 1 armed citizen could have intervened the result would be quite different…July 27, 2011”(For information on the Geneva county killings look here)